learn-js/learn-js.github.com/books/learnjs-03/index.md

 ### Free updates
 This book is under active development.
 You'll get all future updates for free.
-The book has a planned early release date of November 18, 2013.
 Buy the book early at a discount!

+### This book is open source
+Please direct errata to the issues queue of the book's GitHub repository: [github.com/learn-js/learnjs-03-leaflet](https://github.com/learn-js/learnjs-03-leaflet)

 <section id="introduction">
   <div class="container">